dia-meTr/alpaka-apigw-config-manager/README.md

 ## 🎯 Overview

-Alpaka is a Configuration Change Request (CR) management system designed for managing API Gateway configurations in a microservice environment.
-It provides:
+Alpaka is a Configuration Change Request (CR) management system designed to be **universal for any large microservice application**.
+While it's well-suited for managing API Gateway configurations, the system is flexible enough to handle change requests with **any predefined structure** for various microservice components and configurations.

+The system provides:

 - **Controlled Automation**: Safe, audited configuration changes
 - **Accountability**: Complete audit trail for all changes